dafrina/ezform/readme.md

 - reset: () => void (clears all form fields and resets the errors)
 - getHelperText: (fieldName: string) => string
 - formatMessage?: (messageKey: string) => string;
+- isReadonly?: boolean (indicates if the form is readonly)

 > Please note: the examples shown use @ezform/mui form components.
 [Click here](https://github.com/dafrina/ezform-mui) to use ezform with the Material UI form components.